 - Welcome to Night Vale has several interns during the course of the show.
 All of them—with the exception of Dana and Maureen—are either killed or otherwise never heard from again, usually within a single episode.

 - Major Monogram's assistant Carl, from Phineas and Ferb.

-- Billy from Total Drama Island, among several others, most of whom fall victim to the challenges in Seasons 1 and 3.
+- Billy from Total Drama, among several others, most of whom fall victim to the challenges in Seasons 1 and 3.